andersonlribeiro/SoapDatasetHell/README.md

+# SoapDatasetHell

+Software engineers used to share datasets throught WCF Webservices.
+Nowadays, it's not a good practice, but, there are many serivces written in this way.

+In .Net Core, there isn't an easy way to read these legacy datasets.

-# SoapDatasetHell - converts legacy WCF SOAP Dataset into a Dataset object.
+This lib get XML result and converts it into a DataSet object.

 ### Nuget